Likhithsai2580/JARVIS/README.md

 ## TODOs

-- **Implement New GUI**: Design and implement a new graphical user interface for a better user experience.
+- **Implement New GUI**: Design and implement a new graphical user interface.
-- **Implement Rawdog**: Develop logic to call and execute functions efficiently.
+- **Implement Rawdog**: Develop logic for efficient function execution.

 ---